ParvulaCMS/parvula/data/pages/home.md

 ---
 title: Home page
-author: Your name
+description: Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa justo sit amet risus.
+layout: home
 ---

-# Home page

 Welcome to [*Parvula* CMS](https://github.com/BafS/parvula).

+Edit the website configuration in `data/config/site.yaml`.

-You can find your pages in `data/pages/`.
-Use [markdown](http://daringfireball.net/projects/markdown/) syntax to write !
+You can find and edit your pages in `data/pages/`.
+Use the  [markdown syntax](http://daringfireball.net/projects/markdown/) to write !

-Try the [administration](/admin) to edit your pages.
+You can also try the [administration](/admin) to edit your pages.
+Have fun !